TrendsfromData/TwitterConversationAnalysis-1375087798584287241-/README.md

-# TwitterConversationAnalysis-1375087798584287241-
+# Twitter Conversation Analysis of Tweet id 1375087798584287241
+Text mining can turn text into gold.
+With the large amount of data generated every day comes both an opportunity and a challenge for organizations and businesses.There are several insights that can derived from an analysis of textual conversations involing them or their brands.
+Text mining is an automatic process that uses natural language processing to extract valuable insights from unstructured text.
+By transforming data into information that machines can understand, text mining automates the process of classifying texts by sentiment, topic, and intent.1

-This text mining and natural language analysis project performs an analysis of Twitter conversation (1375087798584287241)
+Text mining improves decision making This text mining and natural language analysis project performs an analysis of Twitter conversation (1375087798584287241)

 ## Context:
 Data Source: This dataset was collected from twitter user @StephanieBusari post on March 25th 2021 at 3:10 PM to investigate conversational analysis using Natural Language Techniques.